mohamedabdelsalam578/Pharmacy-Management-System/README.md

 The application can be run directly from NetBeans:
 1. Right-click the project in the Project Explorer
 2. Select "Run" or press F6
+3. The system will automatically start in extended mode with all features enabled

 Alternatively, you can run the project from the command line:
 ```
 # Compile Java files to classes directory
 javac -d classes src/*.java src/models/*.java src/services/*.java src/utils/*.java

-# Run the application from classes directory
+# Run the application from classes directory (runs in extended mode by default)
 java -cp classes PharmacyManagementSystem

-# To run with extended healthcare functionality
+# If you need basic mode for some reason, use the --basic flag
-java -cp classes PharmacyManagementSystem --extended
+java -cp classes PharmacyManagementSystem --basic
 ```

 ## Using the Application